Alluxio/alluxio/docs/en/Compatibility.md

 * Table of Contents
 {:toc}

-This document lists features introduced in {{site.ALLUXIO_RELEASED_VERSION}} that are incompatible with the previous Alluxio versions.
+This document lists features that are not backward compatible.

 # Journal
 Alluxio journal needs to be upgraded manually when upgrading Alluxio cluster to >= 1.5.0 from any